nng555/vectorlib/README.md

 2. Implement the random init constructor.
 The resulting transformation matrix should be of the size in_dim x out_dim.

 3. Implement the `forward` function.
 This will pass a vector through the transformation, and return the resulting transformed vector.

+## Testing your code

+To test your code, I have provided some unit tests for each of the basic functionalities.
+You may want to add your own, or use them to test the problems in the Linear Algebra textbook.
+To run the tests, simply run the corresponding file, like `python vector.py`.